Sumrender/python-gui-pomodoro/README.md

 # python-gui-pomodoro
-A pomodoro timer to improve productivity, with alarm and 4 periods of 25 minustes.
+A pomodoro timer to improve productivity, with alarm and 4 periods of 25 minutes.

 Below are some snaps: